panther-labs/panther_analysis_tool/README.md

 $ pip3 install panther_analysis_tool
 ```

-If you'd prefer instead to locally for development reasons, first setup your environment:
+If you'd prefer instead to run from source for development reasons, first setup your environment:

 ```bash
 $ make install